OJ/bsides-2017-ctf-docker/README.md

 At this time, we don't have the scoreboard available, but hopefully that won't stop you from owning it!

+Make sure that you give the containers enough time to spin up.
+The first time you run them, they have to be downloaded, so give it a while.
+Once they're down, some of the challenges (web in particular) take a bit of time to get running.
+So if they don't work the first time, just wait a bit and try connecting again.

+If you have issues running the containers a second time after you've closed them off, run `docker-compose rm` before trying again.

 ## FAQ

 > Wait.. can't I just attach to the running container and cheat?